Page last updated: June 18, 2025

 • If a program or initiative is reduced or defunded, there could be delays or pauses in payments for existing projects under those programs.
 While this is rare, it may occur if funding for a program is rescinded or redirected.

 • Should a stop work order be issued for an existing project, the PI will be notified promptly.
-If the PI receives a stop work order directly, please forward it to OSPA at ospa-awards@iastate.edu for review and coordination.
+If the PI receives a stop work order directly, please forward it to fedfunds2025@iastate.edu for review and coordination.

 Awards – What to do